Isaac is a Coming Together Stark County Certified Diversity Executive and trainer.

-Tiffany is one of Coming Together Stark County’s Certified Diversity Executives.
+Tiffany is a Coming Together Stark County Certified Diversity Executive and trainer.
 She has been on the CTSC Board since 2008 and is employed as a Program Manager for Basic Needs Services by CommQuest Services, Inc., formerly Community Services of Stark County, Inc. Tiffany joined the agency in 2002, and has since served as an Emergency Assistance Aide, connected at-risk youth to positive community programs and services, coordinated the Mentoring Network of Stark County (MNSC), and coordinated supportive services for the homeless.
 She is also a member of Multiethnic Advocates for Cultural Competence, the Homeless Continuum of Care, the Minority Health Coalition, [delete Faith Partnership], and an initiator of the Collaborative Agency Network (CAN).
 Tiffany was in the first Spotlight Stark County class in 2006.